-Monkeypox can be contained as more countries rolling out vaccinations, says WHO official
+Monkeypox can be contained as more countries are rolling out vaccinations, says WHO official

 The health body said that most of the infections are not severe.

-The World Health Organization on Tuesday said that the outbreak of monkeypox cases is containable with more countries launching vaccinations to prevent the spread of the infection, Reuters reported.
+The World Health Organization on Tuesday said that the outbreak of monkeypox is containable with more countries launching vaccinations to prevent the spread of the infection, Reuters reported.

 Monkeypox is a rare infection that is mainly spread by rodents and primates in parts of West and Central Africa, according to the United Kingdom’s National Health Service.
 The disease usually causes a mild illness and can result in symptoms such as high temperature, headache, backache and a chickenpox-like rash.

-The WHO has confirmed 131 cases and 106 more patients are suspected to have contracted the infection till Tuesday, since the first case was reported on May 7 outside the African countries where the disease usually spreads.
+The WHO has confirmed 131 cases and 106 more patients are suspected to have contracted the infection till Tuesday, since the first case was reported on May 7 outside the African countries where the disease is usually prevalent.

-On May 21, the health body had confirmed that monkeypox cases were detected in 12 countries, most of them in Europe.
+On May 21, the health body had confirmed that monkeypox cases have been detected in 12 countries, most of them in Europe.
 Most of the cases are not severe, the WHO has said.

 Sylvie Briand, a director at the WHO for Global Infectious Hazard Preparedness said that the outbreak was not normal.
 However, she emphasised that it can be contained.